deankoch/UYRW_data/example.knit.md

 Yellowstone.flowline = st_transform(Yellowstone.flowline, UYRW.UTM.epsg)
 ```

-@section visualization All of the data needed to create the flowlines
+## visualization

-plot in our readme are now loaded into R. The following code creates
+All of the data needed to create the flowlines plot in our readme are
-that plot
+now loaded into R. The following code creates that plot

 ``` r
 # create a directory for storing graphics